Business loans for bad credit

-If you have poor credit, or if your business has poor credit, there are specialist lenders out there who could help.
+If your business has poor credit, there are specialist lenders that could help.

 Much like consumer lending, business lending is getting better at catering to “non-standard” (read “bad credit”) borrowers.
-In days on gone by, if your bank said “no”, that might have been the end of the line.
-Thankfully, these days there are plenty of innovative specialist lenders around.
-These lenders use smarter approval algorithms and underwriting processes, which let them access previously untapped sectors of the market, without having to lend irresponsibly.
+In days gone by, if your bank said “no”, that might have been the end of the line.
+Thankfully, these days, there are plenty of innovative specialist lenders around.
+These lenders use smarter approval algorithms and underwriting processes, which let them access previously untapped sectors of the market without having to lend irresponsibly.

 Whose credit record matters: my own or my company’s?